-The assets are held and managed by the Cedants, well-established affiliated insurance companies with operations in the United States with ratings ranging from B++ to A rating.
+The assets are held and managed by the Cedants, well-established affiliated insurance companies with operations in the United States with each having a rating of A- (Excellent).
 In addition, the risk of loss is mitigated by the Company's ability to offset amounts owed to the Cedants with the amounts owed to the Company by the Cedants.

-12. Income taxes
+13. Income taxes